- Yokohama-shi Top Page

 Reference link

-Food poisoning due to anisakis, a parasite in seafood, is increasing.
+Food poisoning due to seafood parasites, Anisakis, is increasing.

-Anisakis that enter through the mouth with seafood may instill the stomach and intestinal inner wall, causing severe abdominal pain and vomiting.
+Anisakis, which enters the mouth with seafood, can penetrate into the inner wall of the stomach and intestines, causing severe abdominal pain and vomiting.

-In some cases, shimeba made at home was the cause, so care must be taken at home.
+In some cases, shime mackerel made at home was the cause, and cooking at home also requires attention.

-For prevention, cooking (60 ° C, 1 minute or more), freezing treatment (-20°C, more than 24 hours), removal of anisakis in a bright place are effective.
+For prevention, cooking (60 ° C, 1 minute or more), refrigeration (-20 ° C, 24 hours or more), and removal of anisakis in bright places are effective.

-It is also known that when fish and shellfish die, Anisakis, which parasitizes the internal organs, moves to muscles.
+It is also known that when seafood dies, Anisakis, which was parasitic on the internal organs, moves to the muscles.

-When you catch fish yourself, it is also effective to remove the internal organs immediately.
+When you catch fish yourself, it is also effective to remove internal organs immediately.

 Reference link

-• Leaving Shiga Make sure to wash your wrinkles, nails, and wrists between your fingers.
+- Wash your fingers, wrinkles, nails, and wrists between your fingers.

-• Make sure you have enough nutrition and rest to increase your body's resistance.
+- Get enough nutrition and rest and increase your body's resistance.

 Let's not pass on to others!

-• If you have the flu, let's take a break from school or work.
+- If you get flu, take a break from school or work.

 (Generally, it is said that the virus is excreted from the nose and throat for 3 to 7 days after onset.)

-(Under the School Health and Safety Law, the suspension period is set until 5 days after onset and 2 days (3 days for infants) after fever has resolved.)
+(The School Health and Safety Act states that attendance is suspended until 5 days have passed after the onset and 2 days after the fever has resolved (3 days for infants).)

 Let's not make it worse!

-• If you think it was done, be sure to wear a mask and consult a medical institution as soon as possible.
+- If you think you have done so, be sure to wear a mask and consult a medical institution as soon as possible.

-• If you do not answer the call, breathing quickly, persistent chest pain, or prolonged symptoms worsen, it is a sign of severe illness.
-Let's see you right away.
+- If you do not answer the call, breathing is fast, breathless, chest pain continues, and symptoms worsen, it is a sign of severe disease.
+I'll see you right away.

 Winter is the season when infectious diseases such as norovirus and influenza reach the epidemic season.

-Let's prevent infectious diseases together by ensuring that each and every one of them "correct hand washing".
+Let's prevent infectious diseases together by ensuring that each person thoroughly washes hands.

-• Use soap to lather well and wash it off thoroughly.
+- Use soap to lather well and rinse thoroughly.

-• After using the toilet, treating your vomit, wash your hands frequently, when you return home, before and after cooking.
+- After using the toilet, treat your vomit, and wash your hands frequently, such as when returning home or before and after cooking.

-The Yokohama City Public Health Center is making posters on enlightenment of correct hand washing and norovirus epidemic alert.
-Please print it freely and use it.
+The Yokohama City Public Health Center has created posters for correct hand washing enlightenment and norovirus epidemic warning.
+Please print it out freely and use it.

 Related links

-In the animal's mouth, claws, and manure may have pathogens that cause infectious diseases in humans.
+In the mouth of animals, nails and manure may have pathogens that cause infectious diseases in humans.

 Avoid excessive contact, and wash your hands after contacting or cleaning the toilet.